 Setting Up Webhooks

 ShipEngine allows you to subscribe to webhooks to receive real-time updates for long-running asynchronous operations.
-This is useful because it allows your application to move on to other work while the operation is running rather than being blocked until it completes.
+This allows your application to move on to other work while the operation is running rather than being blocked until it completes.

 endpoint to see if the tracking information has been